Table of Contents

 Water Sustainability Policies

-Improved weather forecasting and seasonal prediction tools will help farmers plan planting and irrigation schedules months in advance.
-The California Climate Data Archive provides historical and projected climate data that can support decision-making.
-Integration of these tools into farm management software will be crucial.
+Improved weather forecasting and seasonal climate prediction tools will enhance farmers’ ability to plan planting, irrigation, and harvest schedules.
+Resources such as the California Climate Data Archive provide historical and projected climate datasets that support informed decision-making.
+Integrating these datasets into user-friendly farm management platforms will be critical for scaling adaptive capacity.

 Community and Infrastructure Resilience